 License

-Both Cinny and Twake Chat have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Cinny appears to have several advantages over Twake Chat, particularly in popularity, growth and maturity.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Typescript, JSX, SCSS.
 However, they differ in their additional technology choices: Twake Chat leverages Bash, PHP.